foerstj/yh-remaster/README.md

 ## How to build

+- Provide environment variables:
-- Provide environment variables %DungeonSiege% (path to DS installation) and %TankCreator% (path to TC installation)
+  - %DungeonSiege% - path to DS installation
+  - %TankCreator% - path to TC installation
+  - %GasPy% - path to GasPy repo
 - Run the build.bat in the repo root

 ## Attribution